opendilab/DI-engine/ding/docs/source/feature/hpc_rl_overview_en.rst

 Others
 *********

 1. In order to improve performance, HPC_RL will pre-allocate the memory required by the operator internally by default, so you need to know the specific size of the data.
-The relevant wrapper of nervex will automatically adjust according to the data size, but note that if it is a variable input size , Repeated reallocation of memory will cause a certain amount of time loss, thereby reducing the speedup.
+The relevant wrapper of ding will automatically adjust according to the data size, but note that if it is a variable input size , Repeated reallocation of memory will cause a certain amount of time loss, thereby reducing the speedup.

 2. For some operators, for example, when the mapping relationship overlaps, they are executed in parallel on the GPU, and the mapping result is uncertain, and there will be certain numerical accuracy fluctuations, but it basically does not affect conventional training.